Mission Project Ideas

 HOW CAN I HELP?

-GPS will not find our location at 302 Sharpton Drive in Shelby, NC; however, you can use 1327 Lafayette Street, Shelby, NC 28152, which is located directly across the street.
+GPS will not find our location at 302 Sharpton Drive in Shelby, NC; however, you can use 1327 S. Lafayette Street, Shelby, NC 28152, which is located directly across the street.
 We do have a street sign for Sharpton Drive, which is off Hwy.
 18 (Lafayette Street).
-Our sign, Baptists on Mission - North Carolina Baptist Men, is at the entrance of Sharpton Drive and we are at the end of the street.
+Our sign, Baptists on Mission - NCBM, is at the entrance of Sharpton Drive and we are at the end of the street.

 MISSION CAMP COORDINATORS